 Choose your base salt.
 I prefer pickling salt for curing because it is pure sodium chloride and dissolves better in brines, but Kosher salt is a good alternative.
 If you end up using this brine for pickles, then you will want to use the canning salt because other salts cause cloudiness or discoloring.

 Pink curing salt is sodium nitrite and is also called Prague Powder #1 or DQ Curing Salt #1.
-It makes the beef that bright pink, red color & adds a bit of flavor.
+It makes the beef that bright pink color and adds a bit of flavor.
 It is not totally needed if you cannot find it, but your beef will turn out a dull brownish color if you do not use it.
-I have only found it online and use the Prague Powder No. 1 Pink Curing Salt from The Great American Spice Company at www.americanspice.com.
+I have only found it online and use the Prague Powder No. 1 Pink Curing Salt from The Great American Spice Company.